 As you go through each module:

-- read through the information
+- read through the information and resources

 - make notes & answer questions